-It’s important to book in with the NHS when you find out you’re pregnant.
-Find out how to schedule a booking appointment so you can receive free maternity care during your pregnancy.
+As soon as you find out you’re pregnant, it’s important to book in with the NHS, so you can receive free maternity care during your pregnancy.

 Book through your chosen maternity unit or birth centre

 - If you want to book in for a home birth, it should be possible to arrange this through your local maternity unit by phone or online.
-In some cases you can book through the community midwives directly.
-Find your local unit using our search and look for the ‘Arranging a home birth’ information.
+In some cases, you can book through the community midwives directly.
+Search for your area and click on the home birth link under your local hospital for more information.

 Book maternity care through your GP